Peak Design Pro Tripods – All Models Tested and Reviewed

 Peak Design Pro Tripod Optional Accessories

-Alongside the Pro Tripod line, Peak Design introduced a range of accessories that enhance the compatibility and functionality of the Pro Tripods.
+Alongside the Pro Tripod line, Peak Design introduced a range of accessories rthat enhance the compatibility and functionality of the Pro Tripods.

 Tilt Mod

-The Tilt Mod is essentially a fluid tilt head with an Arca dovetail at the bottom.
-It is designed to attach to the Pro Tripod’s included Pro Ball Head and work in conjunction with the ball head’s built-in fluid panning base to create a fully functional panning and tilting fluid head for video shooting or use with super-telephoto lenses.
-The Tilt Mod features a telescoping handle and an Arca-compatible lever clamp.
+The Tilt Mod is basically a fluid tilt head with an Arca dovetail at the bottom.
+It is made to attach to the Pro Tripod’s included Pro Ball Head and work with the ball head’s built-in fluid panning base to create a fully functional panning and tilting fluid head for filmmaking.
+The Tilt Mod has a removable, telescoping handle and an Arca-compatible lever clamp.

 Considering how compact and affordable ($149.95) this solution is when combined with the ball head included with any of the Pro Tripod models, I was very impressed with how smoothly it operated.
 The outcome is much better, more compact, and lighter than purchasing a cheap, dedicated fluid head for the same price.
-For creators shooting stills and some video with smaller camera setups, this accessory is definitely worth buying.
+For creators shooting stills and some video with smaller camera setups, this accessory is definitely worth considering, with one caveat.

 Pro Leveling Base